xXAI-botXx/Project-Helper/guides/Own_Python_Package.md

 <br><br>

 With that most of your work is done.
-Next you can use a lib like `pdoc` or `pydoc-markdown`, or you can write your own little extraction script.
+Next you can use a lib like `pdoc` (or you can write your own little extraction script).

 <br><br>

-**Converting your documentation into an markdown format with `pdoc`**
+**Converting your documentation into a html format with `pdoc`**

 First install the package:
 ```bash